datastax/adelphi/python/adelphi/README.md

 And to store these schemas in a directory "baz":

     adelphi --keyspaces=foo,bar --output-dir=baz export-gemini

+### export-nb
+This command is also similar to the "export-cql" command.
+Schemas are extracted from a Cassandra instance and used to generate a [nosqlbench](https://github.com/nosqlbench/nosqlbench) configuration for the database.

+To generate a nosqlbench config for the keyspaces "foo" and "bar" use the following:

+    adelphi --keyspaces=foo,bar export-nb

+And to store these configs in a directory "baz":

+    adelphi --keyspaces=foo,bar --output-dir=baz export-nb

+The number of cycles for use in the rampup and main scenarios can be specified by command-specific flags:

+    adelphi --keyspaces=foo,bar export-nb --rampup-cycles=10000 --main-cycles=10000

+The command will use the current Cassandra database to generate sequences and/or distributions (as appropriate) in the nosqlbench configuration for a randomly-selected table within the specified keyspace.
+Most single-valued CQL data types are supported, although we do not yet have support for any of the following data types:

+* Counters
+* Frozen types
+* Collection types (list, map, set)
+* UDTs

 ### contribute
 This command automates the workflow of contributing one or more schemas to the Adelphi project.
 The [Adelphi schema repository](https://github.com/datastax/adelphi-schemas) is implemented as a Github repository and contributions to this repository take the form of pull requests.
 The workflow implemented by this command includes the following steps: